A Lesson From The Gibbon

 Last Wednesday afternoon I went fishing on the Gibbon River.
 The day was vintage September, bathed in the warmth of Indian summer, rich with blue sky, nary a breath of wind.

 I chose the Gibbon for two reasons.
 One, I hadn’t fished it this year.
-Two, last week marked my thirty-sixth season of fishing Yellowstone Park, and I felt a need to contemplate the passage of so much time.
+Two, last week marked my forty-fifth season of fishing Yellowstone Park, and I felt a need to contemplate the passage of so much time.
 I thought it would be fitting to do so on one of the first rivers that I fished in Yellowstone.
 So off to the Gibbon it was.

 Driving up from Madison Junction I saw few anglers, and I stopped alongside a stretch of pretty pocket-water below Gibbon Falls.
 I strung my rod, pulled on waders and walked over to the water.
 It looked inviting alright, just as it did all those years ago.
 I thought briefly about my first trip to the Park, fishing with my brother and a close friend.
 We were young then—I was still in high school—and we lacked experience, but the Gibbon had graciously provided us a modicum of success.